 - Skin tags.
 Skin tags are harmless but can become irritated or painful when they rub against clothing.
 A dermatology physician assistant can safely remove any unwanted skin tags for you.

-When Should One Consult a Skin Care Specialist?
+When To Consult a Skin Care Specialist

 Often, skin conditions can be most easily dealt with through early intervention.
 For this reason, we recommend that patients seek care from a dermatology provider any time they notice anything unusual with their skin, whether that is a rash, a sudden outbreak of acne, or a mole or skin tag that appears irritated.